-DOCTOR B is a work of fiction based on the larger than life story of a hitherto unknown World War II drama, played out in the world of book publishing, emigres, spies and diplomats in 1940’s Stockholm, drawing comparison to Lara Prescott’s We Were Never Here.
+DR B is a work of fiction based on the larger-than-life true story of a hitherto unknown World War II drama, played out in the world of book publishing, émigrés, spies and diplomats in 1940’s Stockholm, drawing comparison to Lara Prescott’s We Were Never Here.